influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/genericEventSource.md

 withInsecure(insecure)
 ```

-Insecure determines the type of connection.
+"Insecure determines the type of connection."

 ### fn withJsonBody